deegrams221/k-b_aviary/README.md

 ### Current version: 2.0

-The client would like to have a login, once logged in the client will be able to upload images and descriptions of the birds they have available for purchase in an 'inventory' page.
-Users will be able to view the inventory but will not be able to login.
-Also plan to create a backend in Firebase, so the client can easily upload and maintain the artifacts.
+The client can login through a private route, once logged in the client can upload images and descriptions of the birds they have available for purchase in an 'inventory' page.
+Users can view the inventory but will not be able to login.
+Created a backend in Firebase, so the client can easily upload and maintain their artifacts.

 ### Plan for version: 3.0

 Add a page for the client's verified customers to leave Reviews and Testimonials.

 ### Technology Used: